-The MPJE is a two-hour, computer-adaptive examination that consists of 90 multiple-choice test questions.
+The MPJE is a two-and-a-half-hour, computer-adaptive examination that consists of 120 multiple-choice test questions.
 The examination is administered at Pearson VUE testing centers.

 The MPJE tests a candidate’s mastery of pharmacy law as outlined in the MPJE competency statements.
 Each board of pharmacy approves questions applicable in that state or jurisdiction.
 A thorough understanding of the competency statements will help you prepare for the test.

 Currently, 48 jurisdictions utilize the MPJE as part of their licensure requirements.
 Arkansas, California, Guam, Puerto Rico, Virginia, and the Virgin Islands do not participate.
 Contact the board of pharmacy for law examination requirements in those jurisdictions.

 Reading the NAPLEX/MPJE Registration Bulletin will help you prepare – it covers all you need to know about the MPJE including sections on: